 There are countless tourist attractions in Osaka including delicious local food, trendy shopping streets, bustling districts lit by neon lights, modern skyscraper, the world’s greatest amusement park, and more.
 The unique culture and friendly locals are also two attractive points that add a distinctive character to the city like no other.

-If you are planning your first visit to Osaka and wondering what the best things to do, see and experience in Osaka, please check out this Osaka Bucket List!
-The list includes 30 best things to do in Osaka from classic tourist attractions to trendy sites that can help you to plan a perfect trip in Osaka!
+If you are planning your first visit to Osaka and wondering about the best things to do, see and experience in Osaka, please check out this Osaka Bucket List!
+The list includes 30 best things to do in Osaka from classic tourist attractions to trendy places that can help you to plan a perfect trip in Osaka!

-Universal Studios Japan (USJ) is the most visited theme park in Japan along with Tokyo Disney Resort (Tokyo Disneyland and DisneySea).
+Visiting Universal Studios Japan (USJ) is one of the best things to do in Osaka for both couples and families.
+It is the most visited theme park in Japan along with Tokyo Disney Resort (Tokyo Disneyland and DisneySea).
 USJ offers numbers of fun and thrilling attractions with themes of popular movies and characters such as Spiderman, Jurassic Park, JAWS, Harry Potter and Minions.
 There have been also lots of collaborations with popular anime and manga lately.

 The park is divided in 10 different zones of Hollywood, New York, San Francisco, Jurassic Park, Waterworld, Amity Village, Universal Wonderland, Minion Park, The Wizarding World of Harry Potter and Nintendo World.
 Seasonal events and limited-time attractions are also available at the park through the year such as Halloween and Christmas.